langmead-lab/monorail-external/README.md

 Significantly newer versions of Singularity may not work (e.g. 3.x and up).

-An example shell script is provided in `run_monorail_container.sh`.
+An example shell script is provided in `singularity/run_monorail_container.sh`.

 Both gzipped and uncompressed FASTQs are supported as well as paired/single ended runs.